Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Preliminaries

 The numerical study is comparatively easier in the case of NNSR and HOSR distribution.
 Because no unfolding procedure is required.
 The HOSR given in Eq.~(\ref{Eq:HOSR}) has found applications in the Gaussian \cite{tekur2018higher}, circular \cite{tekur2018higher}, and Wishart ensembles \cite{bhosale2018scaling}.
 There it is applied to various physical systems like spectra of spin chains, Floquet systems, atmospheric and weather data, and observed stock market.
 Also, a scaling relation is proposed as follows:

 and

-The Eq.~(\ref{Eq:GenDistribution1}) can be considered as a generalization of the Wigner surmise, and it implies that for a given ensemble corresponding to $\beta$, the distribution of $k$-th order spacing ratio is the same as that of the NNSR of the ensemble corresponding to $\beta'$.
+The Eq.~(\ref{Eq:GenDistribution1}) implies that for a given ensemble corresponding to $\beta$, the distribution of $k$-th order spacing ratio in $m$ superposed spectra $P^{k}(r,\beta, m=1)$ is the same as that of the NNSR distribution of the ensemble corresponding to $\beta'$, i.e. $P(r,\beta')$.
+Here, $m=1$ represents spectra without superposition, i.e., spectra from a {\it single} random matrix.
+The Eq.~(\ref{Eq:GenDistribution1}) can be considered as a generalization of the Wigner surmise.
 The scaling relation in Eq.~(\ref{Eq:ScalingRelation1}) has been proved analytically, but in the asymptotic limits of $r^{(k)}\rightarrow0$ and $r^{(k)}\rightarrow\infty$ \cite{bhosale2023universal}.
 The same scaling relation is proved analytically, but for the HOS distribution \cite{rao2020higher}.
 There, a generalized Wigner-Dyson distribution is given as follows:

 and